achalise/angular-migration/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.4.

+To run `npm install` and `ng serve`.
+AngularJS codebase is within `ng1` folder and is bootstrapped with Angular.
+The example shows Angular component downgraded and rendered as child component of Angular1 parent component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.